-These gardens are famous for tourists for it does offer relaxation where you can read a book on a park bench, stroll through the gardens with your lover or have a bite to eat and coffee in the Kaiser Café.
+These gardens are famous for tourists because they offer relaxation where you can read a book on a park bench, stroll through the gardens with your lover or have a bite to eat and coffee in the Kaiser Café.

-Inside the gardens, you’ll find beautifully landscaped gardens, stunning pavilion structures, an amphitheatre, pergolas, divine water features and lookout areas where you can view the Garden of Dreams from above.
+Inside the gardens, you’ll find beautifully landscaped gardens, stunning pavilion structures, a theatre, pergolas, divine water features and lookout areas where you can view the Garden of Dreams from above.